rgleave/proj2/EnergyForecastingWorkshop-module-1.md

   Now let's check to see the results of our work.
 Navigate to the Glue console and select the 'Database' option on the left navigation bar.
 You should see two new databases.
 Select the 'sample_database' and you should see 3 new tables pointing to the sample data files you uploaded in step 1c above (Note: you may have to refresh your screen).
 These Glue structures were created automatically by the queries that you just executed.
 (For more information on AWS Glue see Getting started with the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/start-data-catalog.html). )

-**Step 4: Set up Security and Configurations (parameters)**
+**Step 4: Set up Security and Forecasting Functions **

- Even though this is a fully-serverless solution, you will need to establish some basic infrastructure and permissions.
+ Even though this is a low-code, serverless solution you will need to establish some basic infrastructure like permissions (IAM Roles) and reusable forecasting functions (Lambda).
 A cloudformation template is provided to do that for you.
-Download and examine the Dependency Stack cloudformation template.
+Download and examine the Dependency Stack cloudformation template below.

   a) Download and launch the following cloudformation template to build the resources.
 Note: You do not need to change any of the pre-set parameters.